grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 A final point on these languages is that none of them will claim to have come from a functional background and while some may have some functional features in their modern incarnations it was not a thought when they first came about.

+#### Side Note: Meta-Language (ML) Syntax
+ML style languages are what I would name the opposite of C-like and they tend to have the following attributes:
+- Use whitespace indentation to denote blocks.
+- Heavier use on type inference to determine types.
+- No parenthesis to call functions, opting for a whitespace delimited list of arguments instead.
+- Uses the last evaluated expression as a return without the need of a specific return keyword.

 ## Most popular languages with Functional Concepts
 To further the evidence that a C-like syntax is prevalent, I'd like to shift my attention to a couple of other popular languages that have been designed with some of these functional programming concepts all built in from the get-go of their design.

 ### Scala